Frontline Blog

 • Reduce regulatory barriers to medication-assisted treatments such as methadone and buprenorphine.

-• Invest in evidence-based harm reduction interventions that will curb the HIV, viral hepatitis, and overdose crises.
+• Invest in evidence-based interventions that will curb the HIV, viral hepatitis, and overdose crises.

 • Enhance opioid overdose prevention services, such as widescale distribution of naloxone to reverse overdoses.